CirclesUBI/circles-mobile/README.md

    > value sent:          0 ETH
    > total cost:          0.01718346 ETH
 ```
 You'll be copying the contract address.
-Add this to the circles-api env file if you are using it.
+Add this to the circles-mobile .env file after `HUB_CONTRACT_ADDRESS` *and* the circles-api .env file after `HUB_CONTRACT_ADDRESS` if you are running it locally.

-In the console window 's' is now the blockchain tx receipt.
-You will need to access the logs of s with 's.logs'.
-Copy the new hub addrees into the .env files of both circles-mobile and circles-api

 ### Android / iOS
 See the relevant section here: https://docs.expo.io/versions/latest/expokit/expokit/